 - Appropriate Surveillance for Cancer and other Health Problems

-After a Cancer Survivorship consultation, nurse practitioner, Shirley Stagner, is available for phone and/or in-person consultation as needed.
-If you or someone you know has finished treatment for cancer and would like to learn more, please contact Ms. Stagner at 914-787-4115.
+If you or someone you know has finished treatment for cancer and would like to learn more, please call 914-787-4115.